zama-ai/concrete-ml/docs/built-in-models/linear.md

 ## Quantization parameters

-The `n_bits` parameter controls the bit width of the inputs and weights of the linear models.
+The `n_bits` parameter controls the bit-width of the inputs and weights of the linear models.
 Linear models do not use table lookups and thus alllows weight and inputs to be high precision integers.

 For models with input dimensions up to `300`, the parameter `n_bits` can be set to `8` or more.
 When the input dimensions are larger, `n_bits` must be reduced to `6-7`.
 In many cases, quantized models can preserve all performance metrics compared to the non-quantized float models from scikit-learn when `n_bits` is down to `6`.
 You should validate accuracy on held-out test sets and adjust `n_bits` accordingly.